-In November 1999, Metron completed an initial public offering and our ownership of Metron decreased from 32.8% to 20.8%.
+In November 1999, Metron completed an initial public offering.
+Primarily due to the offering, our ownership of Metron decreased from 32.8% to 20.3% at May 31, 2000.
 Although we retain a significant ownership stake in Metron, we now have less influence on Metron's business and decision making, and Metron may make decisions regarding the conduct of its business that could harm us and over which we have no control.